Arson

 Texas Criminal Law

-The Arson offense does require the state to prove a specific intent, unless the fire or explosion caused damage to property or injury to a person.
+The Arson offense requires the state to prove the specific intent to cause damage unless the fire or explosion actually caused damage or injured a person.
 If the fire caused damage or injury, then the state only has to prove that you were reckless.

 What is the current Texas law about Arson?

-The current Texas law defines the offense of Arson in Penal Code Section §28.02 as follows:[1]
+Texas law currently defines the offense of Arson in Penal Code Section §28.02 as follows:[1]

 (a) A person commits an offense if the person starts a fire, regardless of whether the fire continues after ignition, or causes an explosion with intent to destroy or damage: